TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

    >

-2 --> We had to eliminate lambda cold starts for improvising on the performance plus of the application
+2 --> We had to eliminate lambda cold starts for improvising on the performance plus scalability of the application

+> The simple equation, I often mention :-
 > Prewarming a set of lambda instances = Reduces cold starts = Reduces latency 👍